Type of resources

 Contact for the resource

-NLS-FI INSPIRE View Service for Hydrography Theme is an INSPIRE compliant Web Map Service.
-It contains the following harmonized INSPIRE map layers: Land-water Boundary, Waterbodies, Man-made Objects, Hydro Point of Interest.
-The service is based on the NLS-FI INSPIRE Hydrography Physical Waters dataset.
-The dataset is administrated by the National Land Survey of Finland.
+VRK INSPIRE View Service for Buildings Theme is an INSPIRE compliant Web Map Service.
+The service is based on the VRK INSPIRE View Service for Buildings Theme dataset.
+The dataset is administrated by the Population Register Centre (Väestörekisterikeskus).
+The service is free to use and there are no access constraints.

 The Multi-Source National Forest Inventory of Finland (MS-NFI) view service is a WMS service that provides access to raster themes for viewing.
 The datasets have been computed for target years 2006 (three themes), 2009 (43 themes), 2011 (45 themes), 2013 (45 themes), 2015 (45 themes) and 2017 (45 themes).
 The quantitative themes consist of estimates of stem volumes, total and by tree species and timber assortments (13 themes), biomasses by tree species groups and tree compartments (21 themes), basal area, age, mean height, mean diameter, canopy cover and canopy cover for broad-leaved trees.
 The categorical classifications include land cover type (Finnish definition and from 2011 also FRA definition), main site class, site fertility class and data source index (from 2011).
 The 2006 themes include only mean height, canopy cover and canopy cover for broad-leaved trees.
 The themes have been computed by the Natural Resource Institute of Finland (Luke) using National Forest Inventory (NFI) field data, satellite images and digital map data (provided by NLS).
 Use of service is free and no authentication is required.